pthomison/go-aws-tools/README.md

 Refer to the makefile for a list of commands.
 If you don't have a working go environment, just use the docker wrappers

+NOTE: be sure to update the OS/ARCH flags in the makefile to match your system